 It is summer and, besides the HEAT, it can only mean one thing—farmers’s markets!
 Italy is famous for it’s farmers’s markets that, on any given Saturday, fill every piazza from Venice to Sicily.

-When I lived in Viterbo, Italy, I only went to the Saturday morning market once.
-It was all right.
+When I lived in Viterbo, Italy, I only went to the Saturday morning market once — and it was just all right.
 I know you expect me to say that everything in Italy is “amazing” or “unbelievable” and “not to be missed.”
-But like everywhere, not everything is the best.
+But like everywhere, not everything is “The Best.”

 My favorite market to go to, and one of the most famous in Italy, is the market in the piazza Campo dei Fiori (Field of Flowers) in Rome.
 There has been a market here for hundreds of years, if not for thousands, and when we were there this past November, I could see why.

 Rows of tented fruits and vegetables, bucket after bucket of flowers, spices, and oils, along with vans with glass cases displaying cheese, meat, and bread.
 Tables with books, knickknacks, rugs, stacks of boxed athletic shoes, racks of clothing, pots and pans…you can find a little bit of everything here.